istio/istio.io/content/docs/setup/kubernetes/minimal-install/index.md

     $ helm install install/kubernetes/helm/istio-init --name istio-init --namespace istio-system
     {{< /text >}}

-1. Verify all the Istio's CRDs have been committed in the Kube api-server by checking the number of CRD with specified suffix.
-Run the following command and check the result, totally `57` CRDs should be created for Istio:
+1. To verify all Istio's CRDs were committed in the Kubernetes api-server, check the number of CRDs with the specified suffix with the following command.
+Verify that the number of total CRDs created was `57` for Istio:

     {{< text bash >}}
     $ kubectl get crds | grep 'istio.io\|certmanager.k8s.io' | wc -l